-The next step is to try and recreate the natural habitat as closely as possible but also to strike a balance between the requirements of the spiders and the need to actually observe them.
+The next step is to try and recreate the natural habitat as closely as possible, and also to strike a balance between the requirements of the spiders and the need to observe them.
 A good rule of thumb is to use plenty of cover in three quarters of the vivarium, leaving the front area as free as possible to enable clear viewing.
-This is particularly useful with night-active spiders such as Dysdera, Drassodes, Coelotes and Clubiona.
-These will emerge at night and search the container for prey, providing good views of their hunting behaviour.
-More detail about these is provided below in the section on wandering spiders.
+This is particularly useful with night-active spiders such as Dysdera, Drassodes, Coelotes, and Clubiona.
+These will emerge at dusk and search the container for prey, providing good views of their hunting behaviour.
+More details about these are provided below in the section on wandering spiders.

-It is important to control the humidity in the container and moss can be used for this purpose.
+It is important to control the humidity in the container, and moss is ideal for this purpose.
 Moss absorbs and retains water well but can also be allowed to dry out if you want to decrease humidity.
 The amount of moss used can be easily adjusted to suit the requirements of different species and it provides excellent cover for the spiders as well as potential prey.
 Cotton wool has also been used but this tends to become mouldy.
 It is worth keeping humidity gauges in the larger containers and maintaining humidity within the normal range.
 Relatively inexpensive gauges can be purchased from garden centres.
 To maintain moisture, spray with rainwater as necessary, using a fine mister.
 For web-weaving spiders, either dried branches or sprigs of yew or holly can be provided to form a framework for web weaving and refuges for those spiders that do not sit in the web itself.
-The yew and holly stays fresh and does not wilt for a long time.
-Wherever possible, have branches at either end of the container for web attachment and leave the central portion of the container clear for the web itself.
-Another approach for large containers is to select living plants and plant them either into the substratum within the container or into small pots that can be placed within the vivarium.
+Yew and holly stay fresh and do not wilt for a long time.
+Wherever possible, have branches at either end of the container for web attachment, leaving the central portion of the container clear for the web itself.
+Another approach for large containers is to select living plants and plant them either into the substratum within the container or into small pots that can be placed within it.
 Plants provide humidity naturally and avoid the air becoming too dry.
 Ground ivy does particularly well in these circumstances as do many cacti and succulents, which can also enhance the general look of the habitat created.
-These require little watering, which can be important to avoid excess moisture in the vivarium
+These require little watering, which can be important to avoid excess moisture in the vivarium.

 Web-weaving species often ignore the vegetation provided and weave their webs in the top corners of the container or attach it to the lid, making access and observation difficult.
-An invaluable tip, provided by Dr Emma Shaw, is to grease the top inch of the insides of the container with Vaseline to prevent spiders attaching the web to the lid.
+An invaluable tip, provided by Emma Shaw, is to grease the top inch of the insides of the container with Vaseline to prevent spiders attaching the web to the lid.
 Make sure that the highest vegetation in the container is still below the Vaseline level.

-For flooring, a variety of substrata can be used, from sand to gravel to soil planted with, for example, ivy, grass or deadnettle.
-Again, try to relate the ground cover to that the spider was found in.
+For flooring, a variety of substrates can be used: from sand or gravel, to soil planted with, for example, ivy, grass, or deadnettle.
+Again, try to make the ground cover appropriate to the area in which the spider was found.
 Use leaf litter for woodland species and sand for species from drier places such as heathland or beaches.
-It is often useful to have an inch or two of coarser gravel at the bottom of the container and then place sand or soil on top of this to avoid the upper layer getting too wet and soggy.
+It is often useful to have an inch or two of coarser gravel at the bottom of the container with sand or soil on top, to avoid the upper layer getting too wet and soggy.